roleoroleo/yi-hack-MStar/README.md

   - Management of motion detect events and videos through a web page.
   - PTZ support through a web page.
   - The possibility to disable all the cloud features.
+  - Online firmware upgrade

+## Performance

+The performance of the cam is not so good (CPU, RAM, etc...).
+If you enable all the services you may have some problems.
+For example, enabling both rtsp streams is not recommended.

 ## Supported cameras